 Neighbor AP Information field

+TGax Editor: Modify the 4th paragraph in this subclause as shown below (Bug fix):

 The Filtered Neighbor AP subfield is 1 bit in length.
-(11ai)When included in a Probe Response frame, it is set to 1 if the SSID corresponding to every AP(#341) in this Neighbor AP Information field matches the SSID in the (11ai)corresponding Probe Request frame.
-(11ai)When included in a Beacon or FILS Discovery frame transmitted by a non-TVHT AP, it is set to 1 if the SSID corresponding to every AP(#341) in this Neighbor AP Information field matches the SSID of the transmitting AP’s BSS.
+(11ai)When included in an individually addressed Probe Response frame, it is set to 1 if the SSID corresponding to every AP(#341) in this Neighbor AP Information field matches the SSID in the (11ai)corresponding Probe Request frame.
+(11ai)When included in a Beacon, a broadcast Probe Response frame or FILS Discovery frame transmitted by a non-TVHT AP, it is set to 1 if the SSID corresponding to every AP(#341) in this Neighbor AP Information field matches the SSID of the transmitting AP’s BSS.
 It is set to 0 otherwise.(11ai)(#1533)

 TGax Editor: End of changes